se-edu/se-book/reuse/frameworks/what/text.md

 <tip-box>

 :package: JavaFx a framework for creating Java GUIs.
+TkInter is a GUI framework for Python.

 </tip-box>